thatfloflo/matrix-types/docs/usage.rst

    This offers a very useful pattern for constructing matrices with a single value by passing an empty sequence as *data*, e.g. to construct a 3x3 zero-matrix, we can call :code:`Matrix([], (3, 3), default=0)`.

+   Note that to construct matrix objects containing a sequence type (including other matrices), you must either construct them from another matrix or as a sequence of sequences, because they would never be interpreted as a 'flat' sequence upon inspection.
+For instance, to create a 2x1 matrix containing two-tuples, use :code:`Matrix([[("a", "b")],[("c", "d")]], default=tuple())`.

    :Examples: